cubewhy/qbychat-vibe-coding/API_SPEC.md

 - Server broadcasts events to relevant chat participants with active WS connections.
 - Use HTTP API to fetch history and initial state.
+- For reconnection: After disconnect, client should fetch latest state via HTTP APIs and send the last known message timestamp/ID to server for missed events sync.

 ### WebSocket Real-Time Experience Module Detailed Design Specification